 “Measures put forward by the UK and the EU will ensure that flights can continue in any scenario, deal or no deal,” said UK Aviation Minister Baroness Sugg.
 “This is good news, not only for the industry but most importantly it reaffirms the fact that passengers can book flights with confidence, as normal.”

-But just to be on the safe side and provide a smoother journey for your travelers, we encourage American Express Global Business Travel (GBT) clients to sign up for Proactive Traveler CareÔ, a service that automatically monitors for flight delays and cancellations and reaches out to impacted travelers to offer rebooking assistance.
+But just to be on the safe side and provide a smoother journey for your travellers, we encourage American Express Global Business Travel (GBT) clients to sign up for Proactive Traveler CareÔ, a service that automatically monitors for flight delays and cancellations and reaches out to impacted travellers to offer rebooking assistance.